novotnyradek/fred-client/README.md

 * Add option to trust all servers.
 * Fix security issues from dependabot.
 * Fix security issue CVE-2021-44228 (Log4Shell) and CVE-2021-45046.
-* Fix for List command in multithread environment.
+* Fix for List command in multithreaded environment.
 * Add .gitignore file.
 ###### 2.41
 * Released to Central repository.